Essays · PPTs · Blog

 It comes from a presentation made by Dr. Bryant L. Meyers in 1992, who made an “eye-opening presentation at the executive retreat for the Evangelical Foreign Mission Association” (EFMA, which today is MissioNexus).
 Global 4/14 Day’s website goes on to note the “stunning graphic” which Meyers included, showing that “in the United States, nearly 85% of people who make a decision for Christ, do so between the ages of 4 and 14!”

 The 4/14 Website goes on to say “it was unclear the extent to which this data held true for populations outside of the United States.”
 So, the statistic is US-only.
 We are told Myers’ presentation was later published in EMQ.
 I jumped over to their website, where I’ve long had a subscription, and began digging through their archives.
 I failed to find it, so I Googled Myers, hoping for a link to the article.
-I found his Fuller Theological Seminary resume which did not list an article in EMQ on the topic, but which did mention one: “State of The World’s Children: A Critical Challenge to Christian Mission in the 1990’s,” International Bulletin of Missionary Research, Vol. 18 No. 3.
-July 1994.
+I found his Fuller Theological Seminary resume which did not list an article in EMQ on the topic, but which did mention one published in the International Bulletin of Missionary Research 18:3 (July 1994).
+Thankfully, these are now available for free; it was a hop, skip and a jump to view the original article.

 • 1% become a Christian between the ages of 0 to 4